davidrhoden/davidrhoden-basic-netlify/timeline/bachelor-party-apr-20-2000.md

 ---
-title: I had a bachelor party
+title: I had a bachelor party.
 date: 2000-04-20T20:00:00.000Z
 summary: I guess it was lame except that I had fun.
 excerpt: I guess it was lame except that I had fun.